Hope Valley- Cozy Peak District Weekend Away

-Enjoy a mid-week break in the lonely moors of the Peak District, the UK’s first area to be declared a National Park.
+Enjoy a weekend break in the lonely moors of the Peak District, the UK’s first area to be declared a National Park.
 Welcome signs of early spring on the high moorlands, looking out for hares and perhaps spying nesting kestrels on the tors, with the bleats of newly born lambs ringing over the hillsides.
 This is an area of heathered hillsides, boggy tracks and rocky outcrops, with timeless picturesque villages and farmhouses tucked into the valleys.

 Hathersage has a train station and is only 20 minutes from Sheffield.
 I will send out a notification 12 weeks prior, once tickets are released.
-If you choose to take the train, plan on spending about £80 for a return from London if you book in advance.
+If you choose to take the train, plan on spending about £70 for a return from London if you book in advance.

 Covid guidelines are constantly changing and we will keep on top of any changes we need to make based on government recommendations.

-MONDAY- arrive at YHA Hathersage anytime after 4pm.
+FRIDAY- arrive at YHA Hathersage anytime after 4pm.
 Free evening to explore the village.

-TUESDAY- Hike.
+SATURDAY- Hike.
 After breakfast, we will hike the Edge – this route leads through some outstandingly beautiful scenery and passes along the cliffs of the Stanage Edge as well as over the distinctive Higger Tor and the ancient iron-age hill fort of Carl Wark on Burbage Moor and down the spectacular wooded Padley Gorge.
 12 miles.

-COST: £200 pp
+COST: £225 pp

-INCLUDES: 3 nights stay in hostel, breakfast and packed lunch each day, 3 days of guided hikes.
+INCLUDES: 2 nights stay in hostel, breakfast and packed lunch each day, 3 days of guided hikes.

+NOT INCLUDED: Transportation and Dinner each night.
+There are plenty of shops and pubs in Hathersage- when the time is near, we can see about making smaller group bookings if need be.
 What to bring: Mask and hand sanitiser.
 Hiking kit including full waterproofs.
 The Peak District is notorious for its boggy ground.
 Proper hiking boots, gaiters, warm hat and gloves and a few changes of socks are required.
 A more comprehensive kit list will be provided before the event.